HarshitV/crm-dashboard/README.md

 # CRM Dashboard

-A simple CRM dashboard built with React and TypeScript.
+A simple CRM dashboard built with React and TypeScript for OpenEnvoy.

 ## Getting Started